madelk/EmuVR/troubleshooting_known-issues.md

 * "My game cartridge loads in fine, but when I try to start I get a blue screen on the TV"
    * Within any console folder within the Games directory, check the "emuvr_core.txt" file for the appearance of "1".
 Where present, this is an error.
 Open the Game Scanner, change any setting, then click "Save" and close the scanner.
 Check the emuvr_core.txt again, and if "1" is no longer present, start EmuVR and see if your content is available.
    * If that doesn't resolve the issue, make sure to follow step 6 [here](installation.md).
+* "My console won't accept any cartridges, including the one it spawned with!"
+  * The consoles that first spawn in the room are "Generic", and won't accept *any* cartridge.
+Try spawning the system you want to use- it should work fine with the newly spawned one.
 * "Jeepers this game is running fast!"
    * Try hitting spacebar.
 That's the default hotkey for fast-forward (toggle).
 * (In general) "My Game won't start, and I've tried all the other steps"